AztecProtocol/aztec-packages/docs/docs/dev_docs/contracts/syntax/functions.md

 }
 ```

 When simulating the following call stack, we can execution flow to continue procedurally.
-The simulator will begin at the account contract's entry point, find a call to `A::example_call`, then begin to execute the code there.
-When the simulator executes the code in contract `A`, it will find the further nested call to contract `B::nested_call`.
-It will execute the code in B, bringing the return value back to contract `A`.
+The simulator will begin at the account contract's entry point, find a call to `Foo::example_call`, then begin to execute the code there.
+When the simulator executes the code in contract `Foo`, it will find the further nested call to contract `Bar::nested_call`.
+It will execute the code in Bar, bringing the return value back to contract `Foo`.
-The same process will be followed for contract `C`.
+The same process will be followed for contract `Baz`.

 So far the provided example is identical to other executions.
 Ethereum execution occurs in a similar way, during execution the EVM will execute instructions until it reaches an external call, where it will hop into a new context and execute code there, returning back when it is complete, bringing with it return values from the foreign execution.

 Those of you who have written circuits before may see an issue here.
-The account contract, contract `A`, `B` and `C` are all distinct circuits, which do not know anything about each other.
-How is it possible to use a value from contract `B` in contract `A`?
+The account contract, contract `Foo`, `Bar` and `Baz` are all distinct circuits, which do not know anything about each other.
+How is it possible to use a value from contract `Bar` in contract `Foo`?
 This value will not be constrained.

 This is where the `kernel` circuit comes in.
 Once the execution of all of our functions has completed, we can just prove the execution of each of them independently.
 It is the job of the `kernel` circuit to constrain that the input parameters in a cross function call are correct, as well as the return values.
-The kernel will constrain that the value returned from `A::example_call` is the same value that is returned from `B::nested_call`, it will also be able to constrain the value returned by `B::nested_call`  is the inputs to `A::example_call` + 1.
+The kernel will constrain that the value returned from `Foo::example_call` is the same value that is returned from `Bar::nested_call`, it will also be able to constrain the value returned by `Bar::nested_call`  is the inputs to `Foo::example_call` + 1.

 The orchestration of these calls has an added benefit.
 All of the nested calls are **recursively proven**.
 This means that the kernel circuit essentially gobbles up each of our function's execution proofs.
 Condensing the size of the final proof to just be one.